 “Many people ask how to deliver drugs into the body, but not many ask how it affects the body afterward—how cells grow, die, etc. This type of research asks those questions.”

-She has recently led a group of eight students who partnered with Dr. Sara Choung, PLNU professor of chemistry, to grow graphene and carbon nanotubes in a furnace in order to study them under electron microscopes and watch how they behave.
+She has recently led a group of eight students who partnered with Dr. Sara Choung, PLNU professor of chemistry, to grow graphene and carbon nanotubes in a furnace to study them under electron microscopes and watch how they behave.
 Last summer, Chen and her students partnered with Dr. Mike Dorrell, PLNU associate professor of biology, to grow brain tumor cells on graphene and watch how they behaved.
 For burgeoning fields like tissue engineering, where scientists use materials like graphene as scaffolding to grow cells, this type of study is invaluable.